lukaszcz/coqhammer/README.md

 * `use: <term-list>`

-  Add the given lemmas at the top of the context.
+  Add the listed lemmas at the top of the context.
 Default: `use: -`.

 * `inv: <ind-list>`

-  Try performing inversion (case reasoning) on values of the given inductive types.
+  Try performing inversion (case reasoning) on values of the listed inductive types.
 Default: `inv: *`.

   This does not affect inversion for the inductive types representing